 With its long, thick, ungainly looking leaves, it’s an intimidating vegetable at first glance.
-From what I’ve gathered people either love it or they fear it.
 A member of the cabbage family, kale is highly nutritious leafy green.
 It’s a rich source of phytonutrients, calcium and vitamins A, C and K, which makes it an extraordinarily nourishing food to put in your body.
-In its raw state, it has an intense flavor; slightly bitter and cabbage-like.
-Some like it raw, but I tend to prefer the milder flavor of cooked kale, especially when baked.

-When roasted briefly in a hot oven, the once rough and hearty kale leaves crisp up into thin chip-like sheets.
-As it roasts, the flavor gets fuller and the sharp bitterness, tamed by the heat, transforms into an earthy sweetness.
+When dried in the oven, the once rough and hearty kale leaves crisp up into thin chip-like sheets.
+As it dries, the flavor gets fuller and the sharp bitterness transforms into an earthy sweetness.
 If you haven’t made kale chips yet, do so.
-But this post isn’t about me making kale chips … it’s about what happened after.
+But this post isn’t about making kale chips … it’s about kale powder.

-I’m now happily getting my daily dose of kale, are you?
+I’m now happily getting my daily dose of greens, are you?